Coastal Child Health

 Emergencies or Crisis Situations

-All staff at Coastal Childhealth take the mental wellbeing of patients seriously, and understand that from time-to-time life can become overwhelming.
-Children and young people may struggle with their mental health and require immediate support to assist them get through these challenging periods.
+We do not have resources to provide crisis intervention support.
 If your child is experiencing significant mental distress or you require immediate support, please seek urgent medical care from your GP or via a hospital emergency department.

-If you find yourself and/ or your child in a crisis, there are a number of services which are specifically available to address the needs of children and families with acute difficulties, which can support or advise you of the best way to manage such situations.
+Additionally there are a number of services which are specifically available to address the needs of children and families with acute difficulties, which can support or advise you of the best way to manage such situations.

 For medical support in business hours